Maia Reficco: Career

 She came to the Nickelodeon Latin America project Kally's Mashup thanks to Claudia Brant and the Instagram social network; Brant was the one who was in charge of sending the covers that Reficco made of different artists and uploaded to the platform, then she was contacted by the production of the series for an audition.
 Reficco auditioned with the Ariana Grande song "Dangerous Woman".
 She managed to get the leading role in the series playing Kally Ponce.
 Reficco signed with the record company Deep Well Records and traveled to Miami to record music for the series.
 On October 19, 2017, Reficco appeared for the first time at the Kids' Choice Awards Argentina presenting the theme song for the series "Key of Life".

 In August 2018, Reficco performed at the Kids' Choice Awards Mexico, where she sang the songs "World's Collide" and "Unísono" with the cast of Kally's Mashup.
 The same month, in an interview with Billboard Argentina, Reficco confirmed that she was working on her record material as a soloist in conjunction with a major label, as well as revealing that her debut album will be of the pop and R&B genre.
 Her album will also be fully in English.
 She performed at the KCA Argentina 2018, where she sang the song "World's Collide" and "Unísono" again with the cast of Kally's Mashup.
 On November 7, Reficco appeared at the Meus Prêmios Nick 2018, where she performed the same songs again, but this time "Unísono", together with Alex Hoyer and Lalo Brito; Reficco received Nickelodeon Kids' Choice Awards.

-In 2022, she appeared in Do Revenge, a Netflix film, and starred as Noa Olivar in the HBO Max series Pretty Little Liars: Original Sin.
+In 2022, she appeared in Do Revenge, a Netflix film, and starred as Noa Olivar in the HBO Max series Pretty Little Liars.

 Personal life

-Reficco is queer.
-She was in a relationship with actor Tom Francis.
+Reficco has identified as bisexual.
+She is in a relationship with F1 driver Franco Colapinto.